Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

 ```
 Because memory deallocation may take some time, we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
 More will be required in high-throughput systems.
 4 times is a good starting point for those.

+## Mnesia
+Mnesia is the distributed database management system that comes built into the Erlang/OTP platform, which RabbitMQ is built upon.
+RabbitMQ uses Mnesia for storing metadata about the broker itself, including information about users, queues, exchanges, bindings, and cluster configuration.
+Mnesia supports both in-memory and disk-based storage, making it suitable for high-throughput environments like those RabbitMQ often operates in.

+Key Mnesia Options for RabbitMQ:

+    Table Fragmentation:
+        Mnesia tables can be fragmented to distribute the load and improve scalability and performance.
+RabbitMQ allows you to configure the degree of fragmentation for certain tables, like the queue table, to better support large deployments.

+    RAM and Disk Nodes:
+        Mnesia allows data to be stored in RAM for faster access or on disk for persistence.
+RabbitMQ nodes can be configured as disk nodes to store Mnesia data persistently, ensuring that critical metadata survives broker restarts.

+    Backup and Restore:
+        Mnesia provides built-in mechanisms for backing up and restoring its data.
+RabbitMQ leverages these capabilities to allow users to backup and restore the state of the broker, including its configuration and persistent message data.

+    Schema Management:
+        RabbitMQ allows for the management of the Mnesia schema, which includes creating, migrating, or updating the schema as necessary, especially during upgrades or when changing cluster configurations.

+    Cluster Configuration:
+        Mnesia's distributed nature supports RabbitMQ's clustering capabilities, allowing for broker metadata to be replicated across nodes in a RabbitMQ cluster.
+This includes support for automatic synchronization of schema and data across nodes.

+    Table Locking and Transactions:
+        Mnesia supports ACID transactions, which RabbitMQ uses to ensure data consistency, especially in operations that involve multiple steps or need to be atomic, such as creating a queue along with its bindings.

+    Configurable Storage Locations:
+        The location where Mnesia stores its data can be configured, allowing administrators to specify directories that might be on faster storage media or have more space available.

+Configuring Mnesia for RabbitMQ:

+RabbitMQ's use of Mnesia is largely managed internally by the application, but there are several environment variables and configuration options that can be set to tune Mnesia's behavior:

+    RABBITMQ_MNESIA_DIR: Sets the directory where Mnesia data is stored.
+    RABBITMQ_MNESIA_BASE: Specifies the base directory for Mnesia data, allowing for more granular control over where different types of Mnesia data are stored.

+When adjusting Mnesia configurations, it's crucial to ensure that the changes are compatible with your RabbitMQ version and deployment architecture.
+Improper configurations can lead to issues with data consistency, cluster stability, and performance.

+Best Practices:

+    Regular Backups: Regularly back up your Mnesia database to recover from data loss or corruption.
+    Monitor Disk Usage: Keep an eye on the disk space used by Mnesia, especially in environments with a high volume of changes to metadata.
+    Cluster Considerations: In clustered environments, ensure that Mnesia is correctly configured to replicate data across all nodes, and be mindful of the implications of network partitions on Mnesia's data consistency.

+RabbitMQ's use of Mnesia is a key part of its robustness and clustering capabilities, and understanding how to configure and manage Mnesia can help in optimizing RabbitMQ deployments for different scenarios.
 ## RabbitMQ learning roadmap
 Here's a roadmap to guide your learning journey:
 1. Understand Messaging Concepts: